omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. note::

-   If reST documents are written inside Sphinx, then it is better to use its directives for documenting command-line programs and options, because they more scalable, easier to maintain and better rendered in other text formats.
+   If |RST| documents are written inside Sphinx, then it is better to use its directives for documenting command-line programs and options, because they more scalable, easier to maintain and better rendered in other text formats.

 .. tip::

-   There may exist a reST plugin to your editor which support automatic alignment in option lists by highlighting an option list and applying a keyboard shortcut.
+   There may exist a |RST| plugin to your editor which support automatic alignment in option lists by highlighting an option list and applying a keyboard shortcut.